I think our son has a vocation. What should we be doing?

 This is something that would depend on the openness of the military to the liturgical aspects of our charism.
 The FSSP has no policy against FSSP priests becoming military chaplains.
 You would need to contact the military branch you are interested in, as they would need to sponsor you for studies here.

 What if I am under contract with the National Guard and still have time that needs to be served?

-The two weeks, required by the Guard during the summer, may not interfere much since it occurs during a time when the seminarian is not engaged in academic work.
-However, a conflict may arise because of the one-weekend-a-month Guard requirement which may occur during ordinations and other important events in the life of the seminary.
-This conflict may prevent us from accepting men still under contract to the National Guard.
+The two weeks, required by the Guard during the summer, may not interfere, since it occurs during a time when the seminarian is not engaged in academic work.
+However, a conflict may arise because of the one-weekend-a-month Guard requirement that may occur during ordinations and other important events in the life of the seminary.
+This conflict may prevent us from accepting men under contract to the National Guard.

 If I am a diocesan seminarian, can my bishop send me to OLGS for studies?

-If I am in a religious community, can my superiors send me to OLGS for studies?
+If I am a member of a religious community, can my superiors send me to OLGS for studies?

 Yes, the same applies as to the question above.